tuwaiq-flutter-gg/hw-7/README.md

 ### Bank App

+####The exercises below are based on a banc system where a customer is able to create an account.
+The account enables customers to check their balance, deposit, and withdraw from their account if they meet the requirements.
+Throughout the exercises, you'll create classes to represent different types of methods that can be used throw the bank.

 5.Create a `bankClient` class with three variable properties: `id`, `name`, and `balance`.
 The value of `id` should be an automatically generated, `name` should be a string that can't be changed and `balance` should be 0.

 6.Add two function to `bankClient` class called `getBalance` and `getName`.
 The `getBalance` function return the `balance`, `getMame`retun the `name`.